litchipi/blog/posts/rust/containers_in_rust/part7.md

 So we need to set the `RLIMIT_NOFILE`

-> It is theorically possible that rlimit and cgroups "overlap" their restrictions (the first limit reached will be the limiting one), but in practice their application area is different and that should almost never happend.
+> It is theoretically possible that rlimit and cgroups "overlap" their restrictions (the first limit reached will be the limiting one), but in practice their application area is different and that should almost never happend.